-Brian Frydenborg a unique and talented individual who is ready and eager to take on a full-time position in humanitarian aid/relief, international development, international affairs, government, public policy, writing, journalism, research, or consulting.
-To this end, he moved to Amman, Jordan, in February 2014.
+Brian Frydenborg a unique and talented freelancer with a background and/or experience in writing, journalism, research, humanitarian aid/relief, international development, international affairs, government, public policy, and consulting.
+After over 7 years in the Washington, DC, metropolitan area he relocated to Amman, Jordan, in February 2014.

-Brian grew up in in a suburb of New York City called Weston, Connecticut, and attended Canterbury School in New Milford, CT, where he especially developed his leadership and teamwork skills.
-In particular, he honed his mental toughness as a four-year varsity wrestler, placing in six tournaments, as a four-year varsity cross-country runner and senior-year Co-Captain, and as a leader in the student government.
+Brian grew up in in a suburb of New York City called Weston, Connecticut, and attended the Canterbury School in New Milford, CT, where he especially developed his leadership and teamwork skills.
+In particular, he honed his mental toughness as a wrestler, cross-country runner, and as a leader in the student government.

 As an undergraduate at Washington and Lee University, he engaged in a rigorous double major program of Politics and History.
-His main abroad experience in college was in Japan, but he also had more minor experiences in Cuba and Europe.
-One summer alone during his college years he held an internship at the Massachusetts State House with a state senator and held two other jobs at the same time.
-Upon graduation, he volunteered for several political campaigns in Boston, including the 2004 Democratic National Convention, where a chance meeting with then-Senator Joseph R. Biden, Jr., and his Chief-of-Staff eventually led to an internship in the Senator's Washington, DC, office in 2006.
+His main abroad experience in college was in Japan, but he also had other experiences in Cuba and Europe.
+The summer of his junior year he held an internship at the Massachusetts State House while holding down two other jobs.
+Upon graduation, he volunteered for several political campaigns in Boston, including the 2004 Democratic National Convention, where a chance meeting with then-Senator Joseph R. Biden, Jr., and his Chief-of-Staff eventually led to an internship in the Senator's Washington, DC, office in late 2006.